mrspeaker/Omega500/README.md

     add: function(body, tag, zIndex)

+NOTE: Problem with this approach is that there is no "remove" at the moment - so refreshing is a problem.
+See my LD29 game how I hacked around it (and refactor this!)

 *Bounding boxes*

 Sometimes it's useful to see where the bounding box of your entity is.
 There's no debug mode, but the default rendering of an entity is something like this: